eriksjolund/podman-socket-activation/blog.md

 ### An echo server example

 Let's try out [socket-activate-echo](https://github.com/eriksjolund/socket-activate-echo/pkgs/container/socket-activate-echo), a simple echo server container that supports socket activation.
-For this we need to use a Linux system because socket activation is provided by systemd.

 Create the container